 I once walked 13km down a beach with my massive backpack to avoid paying $30 for a water taxi to Long Beach in Koh Rong in Cambodia.

-That included getting dumped about 10 metres offshore, having to wade through the ocean and carry my pack on my head praying that my stuff wouldn’t get wet…
+That included getting dumped about 10 metres offshore, having to wade through the ocean and carrying my pack on my head praying that my stuff wouldn’t get wet…

 There’s not a lot I wouldn’t do to avoid a taxi fare and when you’re travelling every penny counts.

-You’ll haggle til the cows come home, walk for hours, hitchhike and sacrifice going to places to avoid massive taxi fees.
+You’ll haggle until the cows come home, walk for hours, hitchhike and sacrifice going to places to avoid massive taxi fees.